project-oak/oak/docs/oak_functions_abi.md

 The low-level operation involves reading the label from the WebAssembly module's memory.
 The system attempts to interpret the bytes as a UTF-8 encoded string.
 If the decoding is successful, the string is used as a label to identify the bucket.
-If the bytes are not a valid UTF-8 string or does not match the label of a configured bucket the metric value will be ignored.
+If the bytes are not a valid UTF-8 string or the string does not match the label of a configured bucket the metric value will be ignored.

 If metrics are reported for the same bucket multiple times in a single request only the last reported value will be used for that request.